KidSTART: Giving children a good start in life

 CEI’s has been conducting a formative evaluation of the KidSTART initiative, specifically focusing on its implementation and improving the design and delivery of its three support programs.

 Since May this year, CEI was awarded a five-year contract to carry out a robust and comprehensive outcome evaluation to measure the initiative’s benefits for children and families, and the financial viability of expanding the initiative to benefit more children nationwide.
-This evaluation is being conducted in collaboration with the National University of Singapore, Singapore University of Social Sciences, and the University of Melbourne.
+This evaluation is being conducted in collaboration with the University of Melbourne.
 It is the first evaluation of its kind in Singapore.

 For more information about KidSTART, visit the Government of Singapore website.